ska-telescope/ska-dlm-client/docs/src/api/directory_watcher.rst

 Directory Watcher
 -------------------

-The directory_watcher will watch a given directory and add the file or directory to the DLM.
+The directory_watcher will watch a given directory and add any files or directories that are created after startup to the DLM.

 CLI call example::